evilfactorylabsarchive/ayu/README.md

 ## Privacy

-We don't store anything except "hits".
+We don't store anything except "hits" and "updated" timestamp.
 That data is used to "cleaning up" unused endpoint so we can keep the FS thin.

 ## ToS